 My best friend Akshata and I had a spontaneous call one evening, at almost midnight, and we decided to do a one day hike the following morning.
 After going through a list of places, we decided to head to Kaiwara to hike the Bheema Bakasura Betta.
 The betta is in the town of Kaiwara.
-Kaiwara is in Chikkabalapura district of Karnataka.
-The town has a huge mythological significance and is believed that the pandavas from the Mahabharata lived here during their exile.
+Kaiwara is in the Chikkabalapura district of Karnataka.
+The town has a huge mythological significance and it is believed that the Pandavas from the Mahabharata lived here during their exile.

 How did Bheema Bakasura Betta get its name?

 There are many legends associated with the name of Bheema Bakasura Betta.
 One of them is that the name was given as Bheem is believed to have slayed Bakasura on this hill.